Kris Stadsgaard: Copenhagen

-On 23 January 2012 Málaga broke the news that they were parting with Stadsgaard in their website.
+On 23 January 2012, Málaga broke the news that they were parting with Stadsgaard in their website.
 After his release from Spain, Stadsgaard signed for Danish side Copenhagen, returning to his homeland and played his first Danish club for the first time since 2007.

 Upon arriving at Copenhagen, Stadsgaard was given the captaincy.
 Stadsgaard made his Copenhagen debut on 4 March 2012, where he made his first start, in a 1–1 draw against AaB.
 Since making his debut, Stadsgaard managed to dispatch a first team place from Ragnar Sigurðsson.
 However, Stadsgaard suffered an injury that kept him out for two weeks.
-Following his return, he managed to regain his first team place, but was involved in an incident with Manager Carsten V. Jensen after Stadsgaard reportedly told him to shut up following a 2–2 draw against SønderjyskE.
+Following his return, he managed to regain his first team place, but was involved in an incident with manager Carsten V. Jensen after Stadsgaard reportedly told him to shut up following a 2–2 draw against SønderjyskE.
 Although the club was unsuccessful to win the league later in the season, Stadsgaard finished the half season at Copenhagen, making fourteen appearances in all competitions.
 Despite this, Stadsgaard helped the side win the Danish Cup nevertheless.

-In the 2012–13 season, Stadsgaard appeared on the substitute bench for the first two league matches, due to new Manager Ariël Jacobs preferring Sigurðsson and Sölvi Ottesen.
+In the 2012–13 season, Stadsgaard appeared on the substitute bench for the first two league matches, due to new manager Ariël Jacobs preferring Sigurðsson and Sölvi Ottesen.
 After appearing on the substitute bench for the next two matches once more between 25 August 2012 and 2 September 2012, Stadsgaard returned to the first team on 15 September 2012, where he set up a goal for Igor Vetokele to score an equaliser, in a 2–1 win over Nordsjælland.
-It wasn't until on 21 October 2012 when he scored his first Copenhagen goal, in a 1–0 win over Brøndby and then scored again two weeks later, on 3 November 2012, in a 2–0 win over Aarhus GF.
+On 21 October 2012, he scored his first Copenhagen goal, in a 1–0 win over Brøndby and then scored again two weeks later, on 3 November 2012, in a 2–0 win over Aarhus GF.
 As the 2012–13 season progressed, Stadsgaard helped the club win the league this season and went on to make thirty–eight appearances and scoring two times in all competitions.